Improve your photo skills

 Join my mailing list to be notified when this workshop is offered next.

-You may have heard of the “rule of thirds” and leading lines, but in this workshop we will move beyond those basics and explore six compositional rules important to effective storytelling.
-From color theory to creative viewpoints, you’ll enhance your photo compositions for maximum impact.
-Composition II picks up where Composition I leaves off.
-Read more here.
+You may have heard of the “rule of thirds” and leading lines, but in this workshop we will move beyond those basics and explore the rules compositional through specific story prompts.
+From color theory to creative viewpoints, you’ll learn to clarify your story for maximum impact.

 EXPLORING LIGHTING